 Among Blondie's Many Virtues ...
 Vivid Depiction of Backstage Life

 Blondie Of The Follies is also less about music, being hung over from a 1932 public's exhaustion with All-Sing, Dance, Etc. Just-off Grand Hotel director Edmund Goulding goes near-Euro-vérité with backstage reveals to show he'd thoroughly known settings depicted.
 So had Davies for that matter.
 She'd been a Follies girl Hearst picked up, then set down in luxury for what was left of his life.
 Goulding's camera is adventurous as anyone's covering 30's theatrical life --- Metro really turned him loose here, maybe as reward for how well Grand Hotel came out.
 I wondered why he didn't vault higher and sooner before reading Mark Vieira's tattle of orgy stagings at chez Goulding that surpassed even sock the director put before cameras.
-Blacklist placement must have calmed him, for when EG resurfaced a couple years later (for Riptide), he'd calmed down to a career's balance of tasteful megging.
+Blacklist placement must have been stabling, as he'd calm to couple years later Riptide and career balance of tasteful megging.

 Less a Game of Backgammon Than Mistress Trade Between Precode Rogues Bob and Doug